Jack5316/fabric/patterns/extract_wisdom/system.md

 - Extract the 15 to 30 of the most surprising, insightful, and/or interesting recommendations that can be collected from the content into a section called RECOMMENDATIONS.

+- Extract 3 to 5 insightful and short labels to cover the INSIGHTS bullets and show them at the end of each INSIGHTS bullets

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.